samanta2299/terraform-lab/es2-c/unix/README.md

 ### 1. Create a Directory for the Project

-Open your terminal and create a new directory for the project.
+Open your terminal and create a new directory for the project

 ```bash
 mkdir es2-c